 In recognizing Hart's position within intercollegiate athletics, ACC Commissioner John Swofford said, "Dave Hart is one of the best and most respected athletics administrators in the business.
 He thoroughly understands the nuances of major college athletics, and he has superb values to go along with his vast experience in the field.
 He is a proven leader at the conference and national levels."

 While at FSU, Hart made many key hires, including the hiring of FSU's first two African-American basketball coaches, including current men's coach Leonard Hamilton, as well as their first African-American senior-level administrator.
-Under Hart's direction, FSU formalized a varsity club to encourage the participation of former student-athletes in athletic department activities.
 He also placed a significant focus on the growth of women's athletics at FSU, a commitment reflected in increased funding, competitive success and facility upgrades.

 Hart met his wife, the former Pam Humble, while at Alabama.
-Pam is a 1970 graduate of The University of Alabama, and the couple has three children: Rick, who serves currently as the athletic director at SMU, Jamie and Kelly.
+The couple has three children: Rick, who serves currently as the athletic director at SMU, Jamie and Kelly.
 The Harts are the grandparents of five grandchildren: Trevor, Caroline, McKinley, Olivia and Kingsley.